 Viennese, “Jugendstil” Bench

-This is one bench out of a pair which was part for Baron Franz Krauß’s concept for the spacious two floor studio with fireplace, completely constructed in elmwood.
+This is one bench out of a pair included in Baron Franz Krauß’s concept for the spacious two floor studio with fireplace, completely constructed in elmwood.

 This bench is made out of solid elm wood, with carved scrolling, and partly padded side elements with open parts; the back padded, and framed by a carved frieze.

-The bench is an excellent example for an elegant, clear “Jugendstil” design draft with just a hint of floral elements.
-The other bench was owned by the important Viennese collector Rudolf Leopold, now Rudolf Leopold Art Collection Vienna.
+This object is an excellent example of an elegant, clear “Jugendstil” design draft with just a hint of floral elements.
+The other bench belonged to the important Viennese collector Rudolf Leopold, and is today in the Rudolf Leopold Art Collection in Vienna.